 In the same way that you made simple, focused services for editing, you also need to make a simple, focused application.
 An application that has too many buttons, functions, or GIS lingo can seem over-complicated to field workers and other professionals in your organization who may need to perform web editing.
 Fortunately, it's a lot easier to make a simple web app than a complex web app.

 In this lesson, you'll build a web editing applications using the ArcGIS development tools, which will let you build in a what-you-see-is-what-you-get (WYSIWYG) environment so you can quickly and easily create an app.
 For those of you that are interested in going beyond the simple functionality WABA has an "extensible framework" which means you can build your own custom widgets and themes if you have some programming knowledge.
 We won't cover those extensions in this class but you should know that you're not limited to the tools and templates that Esri provides.

 Creating the web map

 Before we start creating the app, let's assemble the web map that we want to display inside of it.
 You'll do this using the same ArcGIS.com map viewer that you used in the previous lesson.

-- On any machine, open a web browser to the ArcGIS Hompage and sign in using the Esri developer account you created in the previous lesson.
+- On any machine, open a web browser to the ArcGIS Homepage and sign in using the Enterprise login with the Penn State credentials you used in the previous lesson.

-- At the top of the screen, click Map to open tha map viewer.
+- At the top of the screen, click Map to open the map viewer.

 - Follow the procedure you used in the previous lesson in "Viewing your service in a web map" to add the following layers to the map:

 -CarbonCountyReferenceLayers map service on top of that